How can I treat women with more respect?

 1. Treat her as a sister in Christ.

-OK, thinking about a girl you like as your sister doesn't seem very appealing, but it's one of the key lessons to learn.
-1 Timothy 5:2 says, "Treat younger women as sisters with absolute purity."
+OK, I get it—thinking about a girl you like as your sister doesn't seem very appealing, but it's one of the key lessons to learn.
+1 Timothy 5:2 says to "treat younger women as sisters with absolute purity."
 You need to view yourself as a fierce protector of the women in your life.
 You'd protect your mother or your sister from some goon, right?
 Well, we need to make sure we aren't acting like that goon towards the women we meet.

 2. Avoid pornography.

-Let's kill a lie right here and now: pornography is NOT the "safe way" to satisfy sexual temptation.
+Let's kill a lie right here and now: pornography is NOT the "safe way" to satisfy sexual urges (1 Corinthians 6:18-20).
 Satan's lie is, "Viewing and responding to pornography is better than actually having sex with someone."
 The truth is, "Everyone who looks at a woman with lustful intent has already committed adultery with her in his heart" (Matthew 5:28).

-Pornography is a lie, turning women into objects of desire or tools to be used.
+Pornography is a lie that turns women into objects of desire or tools to be used for personal satisfaction.
 If you get into the mindset that women are objects now, you'll have the same attitude toward your wife one day.
 You think you won't, but you'll begin to expect her to become the outlet for your fantasies.
 That is selfish.
 That is sin.

 3. Look to Jesus